 He knew three decades of yoga practice—and only yoga practice—had kept him fit.
 He didn’t need to power walk.
 He didn’t need to lift weights.
 His fitness formula consisted of daily asanas (poses) and pranayama (breathwork).
 That’s all he needed.

-Four years ago at age 52, Schumacher decided to prove his point.
+When Schumacher was 52, he decided to prove his point.
 He signed up for physiological testing at a lab in Gaithersburg, Maryland.
 As he expected, Schumacher tested near the top of his age group for a variety of fitness tests, including maximum heart and exercise recovery rates.
 His doctor told him that he was in excellent physical condition and estimated that Schumacher had less than a one percent chance of suffering a cardiac event.
-"I've always maintained that yoga provides more than adequate cardiovascular benefits," says Schumacher.
-"Now I have the evidence that regular yoga practice at a certain level of intensity will provide you with what you need."
+“I’ve always maintained that yoga provides more than adequate cardiovascular benefits,” says Schumacher.
+“Now I have the evidence that regular yoga practice at a certain level of intensity will provide you with what you need.”

-Evidence of yoga's ability to bolster fitness, however, goes well beyond Schumacher's personal experience.
-Yoga Journal's testing of three yogis also yielded impressive results.
-Even physiologists who don't do yoga now agree that the practice provides benefits well beyond flexibility and relaxation.
-Recent research—though preliminary—shows that yoga may also improve strength, aerobic capacity, and lung function.
+Evidence of yoga’s ability to bolster fitness, however, goes well beyond Schumacher’s personal experience.
+Yoga Journal’s testing of three yogis also yielded impressive results.
+Even physiologists who don’t do yoga now agree that the practice provides benefits well beyond flexibility and relaxation.
+Research shows that yoga may also improve strength, aerobic capacity, and lung function.

 Before you can prove yoga keeps you fit, you must first define what “fitness” actually means.
 This isn’t a simple task.
 Ask eight different physiologists, and you’ll hear eight different definitions, says Dave Costill, Ph.D., one of the first U. S. researchers to rigorously test the health and fitness benefits of exercise.

 The American College of Sports Medicine (ACSM), the largest exercise science association in the world, defines fitness as both related to your ability to maintain physical activity and related to your health (for example, people who become more fit reduce their risk for heart disease).
-According to ACSM, four types of fitness help to bolster health:
+According to ACSM, the four types of fitness help to bolster health are:

 1. Cardiorespiratory fitness

 This refers to the fitness of your heart, lungs, and blood vessels.
-The better your cardiorespiratory fitness, the better your stamina, the lower your risk for a host of diseases like heart disease, diabetes, and cancer.
+The better your cardiorespiratory fitness, the better your stamina, the lower your risk for a host of diseases such as heart disease, diabetes, and cancer.

-To test VO2max, physiologists ask you to cycle or walk or run on a treadmill with a tube-like mask over your mouth.
+To test VO2 max, physiologists ask you to cycle, walk, or run on a treadmill with a tube-like mask over your mouth.
 The mask gathers the carbon dioxide and oxygen you exhale, and the ratio between the two gasses helps to indicate how efficiently your muscles use oxygen.

 There are other tests that measure additional aspects of cardiorespiratory fitness, including a lung function test, in which you take a deep breath and then blow into a tube to measure your lung capacity, and heart rate tests, taken both at rest and during exercise.
 Since equally fit people can vary as much as 20 percent in heart rate, this measure best indicates your own progress: If you become more fit, your heart rate generally drops.